douglasnovy/Engineering_Wiki/topics/Control_Systems.md

 ---

 ## Overview
-Control charts are a statistical process control tool used to monitor, detect, and address anomalies in emissions data, particularly CO₂ concentration measurements.
-In the context of environmental compliance, they help identify potential sampling system in-leakage or other monitoring system issues that can lead to under-reported emissions — a problem that can result in significant regulatory penalties.
-By combining proper system configuration with a standardized methodology, facilities can ensure accurate, timely detection of data irregularities and maintain compliance with EPA requirements.
+Control charts are a statistical process control tool used to monitor, detect, and diagnose variations in emissions data, particularly CO₂ concentrations, in order to identify potential issues such as sampling system in-leakage or other monitoring system problems.
+These issues can lead to under-measurement of emissions, which may result in regulatory non-compliance and significant financial penalties.
+By combining proper system configuration with rigorous data analysis, facilities can proactively detect anomalies before they are confirmed by annual Relative Accuracy Test Audits (RATA).

 ---